wim-number37/sfz/TR-808/README.md

 * TR-808-multi.sfz adds multiple outputs which are customizable in the file.
 * In theory TR-808-multi.sfz should operate in single output players, which should ignore output numbers other than 0.
 In practice I've found that not always to be the case.

+Samples were recorded dry, allowing one to apply processing as desired.
+The multi output version is probably best for this purpose.